Troubleshooting

 SIGSEGV |

-No program loaded; cannot start execution | This signal is raised when execution is about to start, but there is no prior load command.
+No program loaded; cannot start execution | This signal is raised when execution is about to start, but there was no prior load command.
 If this is done intentionally (because it is known that the flash memory has been programmed), one can disable the check by using the command monitor onlywhenloaded disable. |

 SISGSYS |